lainme/hilldustWrapper/README.md

 And a wrapper to the original Hilldust (https://github.com/LionNatsu/hilldust) to provide the following functionalities:

  - Read configurations from an user-specified file
- - Allow custom routes (the original may not work for some VPN configuration)
+ - Process the route table returned from VPN server, and allow custom routes
  - Add a systemd service to startup the VPN at system startup
- - Use nmcli instead of iproute2 for network configuration (to avoid conflict with NetworkManager)
+ - Use nmcli instead of iproute2 for network configuration

 # Requirements